Jvnyor/crud-animes/README.md

 /api/user/?name={name} - Return a Costumer by name - GET

-/api/ - Add a Costumer - POST
+/api/ - Add to register a Costumer - POST

 /api/admin/{id} - Delete Costumer by Id - DELETE